High Powered Representation & Personalized Service

 Citizens of the United States have freedom of speech guaranteed to them by the First Amendment.

 This allows people to communicate freely though writing, photos, the Internet, etc. However, there are limits.
 Most states have introduced laws making materials that can debase sexual relationships illegal.
 Georgia is one of those states.
 There are a variety of crimes that can involve obscene material.
+These offenses are highly detailed and require the expertise of a criminal defense lawyer in Georgia.

 Some common crimes that involve obscene materials include: